grafana/mimir/docs/sources/mimir/manage/run-production-environment/production-tips/index.md

 ## Caching

+You can configure the query results cache, which is enabled by default in the Helm chart.
+You can also properly scale Memcached.

+### Configure the query results cache

+The Helm chart enables the query results cache by default.
+If you need to configure the query results cache manually, follows these steps:

+TODO

 ### Ensure Memcached is properly scaled

 We recommend ensuring Memcached evictions happen infrequently.
 Grafana Mimir query performance might be negatively affected if your Memcached cluster evicts items frequently.
-We recommend increasing your Memcached cluster replicas to add more memory to the cluster and reduce evictions.

-We also recommend running a dedicated Memcached cluster for each type of cache: query results, metadata, index, and chunks.
+We recommend increasing your Memcached cluster replicas to add more memory to the cluster and to reduce evictions.
+We also recommend running a dedicated Memcached cluster for each type of cache:

+* query results
+* metadata
+* index
+* chunks

 Running a dedicated Memcached cluster for each cache type is not required, but recommended so that each cache is isolated from the others.

 ## Security